-When the COMMAND bit CMD[0] is equal to 1, the command is a read communication.
-After the STATUS byte has been transferred, the first register to be read on the SDO pin is the one which address is defined by the command address bits (CMD[5:2]).
+When the COMMAND bit CMD[0] is equal to '1', the command is a read communication.
+After the STATUS byte has been transferred, the first register to be read on the SDO pin is the one with the address defined by the command address bits (CMD[5:2]).

-Any $\overline{\text{CS}}$ rising edge during a read communication aborts the current reading.
+Any CS rising edge during a read communication aborts the current reading.